RainbowJM/css-to-the-rescue-2223/README.md

 - [Week 4](https://github.com/RainbowJM/css-to-the-rescue-2223/blob/main/README.md#week-4)
 ---
 ### Week 1
-In the first week we had to choose an assigment out of the 4 options.
+In the first week, we had to choose an assignment out of the 4 options.

 The options were:
 - 'Modulair bediennings paneel'